symil/lotus-vscode/README.md

-VS code extension for the [lotus](https://github.com/symil/lotus) programming language.
+VS code extension for the [lotus](https://github.com/symil/lotus) programming language that provides syntax highlighting & autocompletion.

 ## How to install